Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 :::info

 For learning purposes we'll use a self-signed certificate and a fake custom domain name.

-To browse to the site using the fake domain, we'll need to mimic a DNS lookup by adding an entry to your host file which points the domain to the public IP address assigned to the ingress controller.
+To browse to the site using the fake domain, we'll mimic a DNS lookup by adding an entry to your host file which maps the public IP address assigned to the ingress controller to the custom domain.

-In a production scenario, you will need to have a real domain delegated to Azure DNS and a valid TLS certificate for your domain.
+In a production scenario, you will need to have a real domain delegated to Azure DNS and a valid TLS certificate for the domain.

 :::